Abibubble/ms3-the-bar-blade/README.md

 * If the user has the is_admin toggle set to true, then all recipes are displayed on their profile.
 * This includes all recipes created by other users, with edit and delete buttons.
 * This enabled the admin to edit or delete any recipe.

+##### Be able to give or remove admin rights as an admin.
+* Admin users are set with an is_admin toggle in the database, so that it doesn't rely on usernames.
+* If the user has the is_admin toggle set to true, then they have access to the Manage Users page.
+* From there, any user can be deleted, or have their admin rights switched on or off.
+* The only user that cannot be edited is the main admin account, to ensure the site isn't left without an admin user by mistake.

 ### Full Testing
 [Click here to view the full testing steps](static/docs/TESTING.md) that were completed on every device and browser, and screenshots of testing.